In Good Company

 In 1847, two women responded to an invitation by Father Samuel Mazzuchelli, OP, and thus began the Sinsinawa Dominican Congregation of the Most Holy Rosary in southwest Wisconsin.
 Since that time, more than 3,400 women have made profession as Dominican Sisters of Sinsinawa and set out from Sinsinawa Mound to over 500 ministry locations in the United States and beyond to work in partnership with others to help build a holy and just Church and society.
 One hundred and seventy-five years later, the Sisters continue to preach and teach the Gospel in word and deed wherever they are called.

-As part of the Congregation’s 175th anniversary celebration, the Sisters will publicly release a 30-minute video In Good Company: The Dominican Sisters of Sinsinawa as a free, interactive premiere on YouTube Thurs., Aug.
-11 at 6:30 p.m.
-(Central) at https://youtu.be/_gfhq0sb9VI.
+As part of the Congregation’s 175th anniversary celebration, the Sisters released a 30-minute video In Good Company: The Dominican Sisters of Sinsinawa as a free, interactive premiere.
+Watch it on YouTube at https://youtu.be/_gfhq0sb9VI.

 Sisters continue to work for a more peaceful and just world by taking corporate stances as a Congregation to confront the evil of racism, mitigate the effects of climate change, support immigration reform, and call for an end to fracking, nuclear weapons production, the death penalty, gun violence, and human trafficking.
 As Sister Kaye Ashe, OP, stated, “The search—for self, for wisdom, for love, for truth, for justice, for God—is strenuous and unending.
 We need good companions in order to persevere in it.
 In good company, in a community of conviction, the quest never loses its relevance, its urgency, or its savor.”